christroutner/trouts-blog/docs/dectur/2023-bod-goals.md

 If I am elected to the Board, I plan to host community Zoom meetings every Monday at 6:30PM (exept when it overlaps with a BOD meeting).
 It will be open to all DSCA members.
 Anyone in the community that has a question or concern can come to the meeting, and know that they are being heard by a member of the Board.
 I will use this time to collect member input and take it to the Board.

 Not being on the board the last couple years has allowed me to communicate more often with community members, to hear their concerns and confusion.
-My primary goal in joining the board is to improve communication between the board and the wider membership.
+My primary goal in joining the board is to improve communication between the Board and the wider membership.

+I've had several members come to me to voice concerns with Board activity.
+They've thanked me for representing their view, and being willing to 'ruffle some feathers' where they are not.
+But no one likes to get their feathers ruffled, and it's my hope that weekly meetings and more fluid communication can deescalate our all-too-frequent dramatic episodes.

 ## 2. Business Administrator